 Sometime after my Grandmother Lillian Vassar graduated from high school in 1932, Wirt and Lil got married.
 Lillian's parents who by that time owned "Roxabel" after leasing the farm out from the owners to farm that land for years.
 Each of the twelve children of my Vassar Great Grandparents were given a piece of the farm when they married, so Lil and Wirt set out to build a home on their patch of land.

+Here is the log cabin my Granddaddy Wirt built(probably with the help of his younger brothers)where their little family lived until my mother was 5 years old.
+They gardened and Wirt did a lot of hunting during this time at the height of the Great Depression to feed their family.
 Mom was born in the Summer of 1934 so by the time she was 5 it was 1939.
 The Depression was still very bad in rural areas with few jobs and folks scraping by.
 My grandmother saw mom out in their "yard" one day playing with a snake and she knew she had to get her family out of there if they were going to flourish.

 Grandma Lil had to beg family to loan her money so they could move their possesions down to the urban Norfolk Virginia area and rent a small house.
 There were opportunities at the shipyards over on the coast as the US was starting up production on ships for the war that was coming.
 Wirt got a job quickly as the Norfolk Shipyard as a "helper".
 By 1942 he was a sheet metal worker there.

 This is the first home my grandparents lived in, in the Portlock section of South Norfolk(now part of Chesapeake, VA).

 Wirt's job was secure all through the war years and Lil stayed home and raised my mother(who was an only child).
 Once the war ended the shipyard left many workers go as the work dried up and my Granddaddy was one of those laid off.